TIBCOSoftware/jasperreports/jasperreports/readme.txt

 -----------------------------

-The /demo directory contains some JasperReports sample applications and a HypersonicSQL demo database.
+The /demo directory contains some JasperReports sample applications and a HSQLDB demo database.

-3.1 HypersonicSQL
+3.1 HSQLDB
 Some of the supplied samples use the HSQL Database Engine Server found in the /demo/hsqldb directory.
-In order to run those samples you should start the HypersonicSQL server first.
+In order to run those samples you should start the HSQLDB server first.
 There is a build.xml file in the /demo/hsqldb directory which contains two ANT targets: "runServer" and "runManager".
 The first is for starting up the HSQL database and the second is for